What is EMDR?

 EMDR known as Eye Movement Desensitization and Reprocessing is an evidence-based modality to help desensitize traumas by allowing the brain to reprocess a memory.

-EMDR can help alleviate the symptoms of anxiety and stress responses (fight, flight, freeze or fawn).
+EMDR can help alleviate the symptoms of anxiety and stress responses (fight, flight, freeze or submit).

-As an EMDR Clinician, I use it with most of my clients to help with symptoms of complex PTSD left over from Narcissistic Abuse
+As an EMDR Clinician, I use it with many of my clients to help with symptoms of complex PTSD left over from Narcissistic Abuse

 How Does it Work?